astriaorg/docs/docs/running-a-rollup-on-astria-dusknet/4-remote-rollup-deployment.md

 ...
 ```

-Add an IngressClass so that the `metadata` looks like:
+Add an IngressClass so that the `metadata` section in the same file looks like:

 ```bash
 metadata: